NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 The proposed new feature development will add the following contents to the Input Output Reference document:

-The AirLoopHVAC:ExhaustSystem and AirLoopHVAC:ExhaustMixer objects are used to describe the way that the exhaust air streams are configured.
+The AirLoopHVAC:ExhaustSystem and ZoneHVAC:ExhaustSystem objects are used to describe the way that the exhaust air streams are configured.
 These objects provide a convenient way for the exhaust air streams from multiple air loops to be rerouted and recombined to form one or more new exhausts.
-The exhaust system is typically composed of a central exhaust fan, a exhaust mixer that could combine exhaust air streams from multiple air loops, and/or the exhaust fans from some other zones.
+The exhaust system is typically composed of a central exhaust fan, the inlet nodes, (and actually an implicit exhaust mixer that could combine exhaust air streams from multiple air loops.

 ### AirLoopHVAC:ExhaustSystem Input Fields ###